terryutg/DevTF2Site/README.md

-this is front end of website
+this is frontend of website